JoakimWretlind/jcomp/README.md

 I noticed however that 'fetch' only works on remote api:s, while for local api:s you need to use await 'import' instead to make it work in a live webpage. fetch will work in the dev-environment only.

+### Extra

+- I added a scrollToTop hook for mobile users.
+Before this, if the user scrolled down and clicked a product, the detail-page would not start from the top, but a bit further down.

 ## Tools

 <img align="left" src="https://img.shields.io/badge/-React-white?style=for-the-badge&logo=React&logoColor=#61DAFB"/>